Camtasia (you can find it here) is a cool software for Mac and Windows, used to record your screen while simultaneously record your webcam stream.

 It a can be a fundamental tool, but what if you're on Ubuntu Linux?
 What's the alternative?

 Well, we need to use two softwares.
 One is Kazam available from the Ubuntu Software Centre.
-This is a complete screencasting tool, which you need to set like in the following image:

 Please note that you have to activate and set the audio source as "Built in Analog Stereo" (or whatever your input) so that you can record audio too.